 Balancing between work and personal commitments, it's difficult to find time to pursue professional development opportunities.
 A variety of learning arrangements ensures CPD is accessible to every Chartered Accountant.
 Recognising the need for flexible learning, Chartered Accountants ANZ's education specialists have developed a diverse catalogue of hundreds of online workshops, webinars and self-paced courses.

 5. Reap rewards, then repeat

-Chartered Accountants ANZ learning opportunities are designed and delivered by leading educators and span all areas of business and personal skills, so professionals can take advantage of carefully selecting a CPD course relevant to their situation.
-In doing so, professionals are able to directly apply new skills and knowledge to their current role, and experience the benefits that follow.
+Chartered Accountants ANZ's learning opportunities are designed and delivered by leading educators and span all areas of business and personal skills.
+These courses give you new skills and knowledge to apply to your current role, to perform more effectively and build your future.